BrettAF/ArrAnt-Team-Repo/Documentation/The Cost Function.md

 interest = 1.5; % %interest, or %inflation
 ```
 ## Cost per Component
-After the changable parameters have been set, individual components of the arrays are calculated for cost.
-These function use both the changable parameters and curve fits to determine these values.
+After the changeable parameters have been set, individual components of the arrays are calculated for cost.
+These function use both the changeable parameters and curve fits to determine these values.
 ### Trenching
 The cost of trenching uses the [n^1.6 = A*r](https://ieeexplore.ieee.org/abstract/document/1140131) equation and the trenching_per_m3 to calculate the total cost of the trenching for the antenna arrays.
 The trenching_per_m3 cost is used to calculate the cost to trench per meter based on the required depth and width of the trenching.
 1. The width and depth are converted from inches to meters then multiplied to the trenching_per_m3.